1. Remove any hardware such as letter boxes or numerals from your front door if you wish. These can also be masked off at a later stage.

 13. When second primer coat is dry apply your first coat of topcoat using the same methods as above, cutting in around any panelling and then finishing the entire door in the same direction with the Two Fussy Blokes rollers.
 Store your paint equipment in an airtight plastic bag between coats.

-14. When your first coat is completely dry lighting rub down the while door with a fine sanding pad and wipe with tack cloth.
+14. When your first coat is completely dry according to manufacturer instructions lighting rub down the while door with a fine sanding pad and wipe with tack cloth.
 (This will be worth it!)

 15. Apply your second topcoat using the same methods as above.